EvilDuck300/CS_733_Project/VLM_ANALYSIS_GUIDE.md

 ## Overview

-After generating a PowerPoint presentation, you can analyze it using a Vision Language Model (VLM) like Gemini Vision to get visual feedback, content analysis, and quality assessment.
+After generating a PowerPoint presentation, you can analyze it using a Vision Language Model (VLM) to get visual feedback, content analysis, and quality assessment.

+**🎉 NO API KEYS REQUIRED!** The system supports local/open-source models that run completely free on your machine.

 ## 🎯 What is VLM Analysis?